emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

   RFC7959:

 informative:
+  RFC5246:
   RFC6347:
   RFC7641:
+  RFC8323:
   I-D.ietf-core-object-security:
   I-D.mattsson-core-coap-actuators:
-  I-D.tschofenig-core-coap-tcp-tls:

 --- abstract

-This document defines two optional extensions to the Constrained Application Protocol (CoAP): the Echo option and the Request-Tag option.
-Each of these options when integrity protected, such as with DTLS or OSCORE, protects against certain attacks on CoAP message exchanges.
+This document specifies several security enhancements to the Constrained Application Protocol (CoAP).
+Two optional extensions are defined: the Echo option and the Request-Tag option.
+Each of these options provide additional features to CoAP and protects against certain attacks.
+The document also updates the processing requirements on the Block options and the Token.
+The updated Token processing ensures secure binding of responses to requests.

-The Echo option enables a CoAP server to verify the freshness of a request by requiring the CoAP client to make another request and include a server-provided challenge.
-The Request-Tag option allows the CoAP server to match message fragments belonging to the same request message, fragmented using the CoAP Block-Wise Transfer mechanism.
-This document also specifies additional processing requirements on Block1 and Block2 options.

 --- middle

-# Introduction # {#intro}
+# Introduction {#intro}

-The initial CoAP suite of specifications ({{RFC7252}}, {{RFC7641}}, {{RFC7959}}) was designed with the assumption that security could be provided on a separate layer, in particular by using DTLS ({{RFC6347}}).
+The initial Constrained Application Protocol (CoAP) suite of specifications ({{RFC7252}}, {{RFC7641}}, and {{RFC7959}}) was designed with the assumption that security could be provided on a separate layer, in particular by using DTLS ({{RFC6347}}).
 However, for some use cases, additional functionality or extra processing is needed to support secure CoAP operations.
+This document specifies several security enhancements to the Constrained Application Protocol (CoAP).

-This document specifies two server-oriented CoAP options, the Echo option and the Request-Tag option, addressing the security features request freshness and fragmented message body integrity, respectively.
-These options in themselves do not replace the need for a security protocol; they specify the format and processing of data which, when integrity protected in a message, e.g. using DTLS ({{RFC6347}}) or OSCORE ({{I-D.ietf-core-object-security}}), provide those security features.
-The Request-Tag option and also the ETag option are mandatory to use with Block1 and Block2, respectively, to secure blockwise operations with multiple representations of a particular resource as is specified in this document.
+This document specifies two server-oriented CoAP options, the Echo option and the Request-Tag option, mainly addressing the security features request freshness and fragmented message body integrity, respectively.
+The Echo option enables a CoAP server to verify the freshness of a request, verify the aliveness of a client, synchronize state, or force a client to demonstrate reachability at its apparent network address.
+The Request-Tag option allows the CoAP server to match message fragments belonging to the same request, fragmented using the CoAP Block-Wise Transfer mechanism, which mitigates attacks and enables concurrent blockwise operations.
+These options in themselves do not replace the need for a security protocol; they specify the format and processing of data which, when integrity protected using e.g. DTLS ({{RFC6347}}), TLS ({{RFC5246}}), or OSCORE ({{I-D.ietf-core-object-security}}), provide the additional security features.

-Additional applications of the options are introduced.
-For example, Echo can be used to mitigate amplification attacks.
+The document also updates the processing requirements on the Block1 option, the Block2 option, and the Token.
+The updated blockwise processing secure blockwise operations with multiple representations of a particular resource.
+The updated Token processing ensures secure binding of responses to requests.

-## Request Freshness ## {#req-fresh}
+## Request Freshness {#req-fresh}

-A CoAP server receiving a request may not be able to verify when the request was sent by the CoAP client.
+A CoAP server receiving a request is in general not able to verify when the request was sent by the CoAP client.
 This remains true even if the request was protected with a security protocol, such as DTLS.
 This makes CoAP requests vulnerable to certain delay attacks which are particularly incriminating in the case of actuators ({{I-D.mattsson-core-coap-actuators}}).
 Some attacks are possible to mitigate by establishing fresh session keys (e.g. performing the DTLS handshake) for each actuation, but in general this is not a solution suitable for constrained environments.

 A straightforward mitigation of potential delayed requests is that the CoAP server rejects a request the first time it appears and asks the CoAP client to prove that it intended to make the request at this point in time.
 The Echo option, defined in this document, specifies such a mechanism which thereby enables the CoAP server to verify the freshness of a request.
-This mechanism is not only important in the case of actuators, or other use cases where the CoAP operations require freshness of requests, but also in general for synchronizing state between CoAP client and server.
+This mechanism is not only important in the case of actuators, or other use cases where the CoAP operations require freshness of requests, but also in general for synchronizing state between CoAP client and server and to verify aliveness of the client.

-## Fragmented Message Body Integrity ## {#body-int}
+## Fragmented Message Body Integrity {#body-int}

 CoAP was designed to work over unreliable transports, such as UDP, and include a lightweight reliability feature to handle messages which are lost or arrive out of order.
 In order for a security protocol to support CoAP operations over unreliable transports, it must allow out-of-order delivery of messages using e.g. a sliding replay window such as described in Section 4.1.2.6 of DTLS ({{RFC6347}}).

 The Block-Wise Transfer mechanism {{RFC7959}} extends CoAP by defining the transfer of a large resource representation (CoAP message body) as a sequence of blocks (CoAP message payloads).
 The mechanism uses a pair of CoAP options, Block1 and Block2, pertaining to the request and response payload, respectively.
-The blockwise functionality does not support the detection of interchanged blocks between different message bodies to the same endpoint having the same block number.
+The blockwise functionality does not support the detection of interchanged blocks between different message bodies to the same resource having the same block number.
 This remains true even when CoAP is used together with a security protocol such as DTLS or OSCORE, within the replay window ({{I-D.mattsson-core-coap-actuators}}), which is a vulnerability of CoAP when using RFC7959.

 A straightforward mitigation of mixing up blocks from different messages is to use unique identifiers for different message bodies, which would provide equivalent protection to the case where the complete body fits into a single payload.
 The ETag option {{RFC7252}}, set by the CoAP server, identifies a response body fragmented using the Block2 option.
 This document defines the Request-Tag option for identifying the request body fragmented using the Block1 option, similar to ETag, but ephemeral and set by the CoAP client.

+## Request-Response Binding

+A fundamental requirement of secure REST operations is that the client can bind a response to a particular request.
+In HTTPS this is assured by the ordered and reliable delivery as well as mandating that the server sends responses in the same order that the requests were received.

+The same is not true for CoAP where the server can return responses in any order.
+Concurrent requests are instead differentiated by their Token.
+Unfortunately, CoAP {{RFC7252}} does not treat Token as a cryptographically important value and does not give stricter guidelines than that the tokens currently "in use" SHOULD (not SHALL) be unique.
+If used with security protocol not providing bindings between requests and responses (e.g. DTLS and TLS) token reuse may result in situations where a client matches a response to the wrong request (see e.g. Section 2.3 of {{I-D.mattsson-core-coap-actuators}}).
+Note that mismatches can also happen for other reasons than a malicious attacker, e.g. delayed delivery or a server sending notifications to an uninterested client.

+A straightforward mitigation is to mandate clients to never reuse tokens until the traffic keys have been replaced.
+As there may be any number of responses to a request (see e.g. {{RFC7641}}), the easiest way to accomplish this is to implement the token as a counter and never reuse any tokens at all.
+This document updates the Token processing in {{RFC7252}} to always assure a cryptographically secure binding of responses to requests.

 ## Terminology